-The actuarial calculations were completed under the supervision of Anna Buzueva, ASA, MAAA, Enrolled Actuary and Andy Yeung ASA, MAAA, FCA, Enrolled Actuary.
-We are members of the American Academy of Actuaries and we meet the Oualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
+The actuarial calculations were completed under the supervision of Thomas Bergman, ASA, MAAA, Enrolled Actuary and Andy Yeung ASA, MAAA, FCA, Enrolled Actuary.
+The health care trend and other related medical assumptions have been reviewed by Melissa A. Krumholz, FSA, MAAA.
+We are members of the American Academy of Actuaries and we meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in the actuarial valuation is complete and accurate.
 Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and expectations for the Association.